 Finding jobs and part-time jobs in Cape Town

 Although jobs in Cape Town are advertised online, in some ways the city still operates in the old fashioned way.
 Positions are often filled following personal recommendations from friends and family.
-Networking is therefore essential when looking for jobs in Cape Town.
+Networking is therefore essential when looking for jobs.

 Conventional wisdom among career coaches in South Africa holds that finding working through networking is the best to find work in Cape Town.